maxstc/arrowz/README.md

 try to avoid the line behind your enemies and get your enemies to run into your line

 ## Todo
-1. fix server telling client who they are
-2. show starting position before game start
-3. menu to set settings that are stored as cookies
+1. menu to set settings that are stored as cookies
-4. cookie to reconnect
-5. cli arg to choose what port server runs on
+2. cli arg to choose what port server runs on